EndangeredMassa/endangeredmassa.github.com/_posts/2019-01-01-interview-process.md

 >
 > We're excited for your interview!
 >
 > Especially on our remote team, technical writing is a critical skill to being a successful team member.
 Can you provide a technical writing sample?
-This can be some documentation you wrote, a couple of Pull Request descriptions you are proud of, a prusuasive email you sent to a colleague, or anything else that describes or persuades involving technical or philosophical aspects of our work.
+This can be some documentation you wrote, a couple of Pull Request descriptions you are proud of, a persuasive email you sent to a colleague, or anything else that describes or persuades involving technical or philosophical aspects of our work.
 If nothing like this is sharable, let us know and we'll figure something else out together.
 >
 > **Proposed Interview Format**
 >